jronallo/jronallo.github.com/source/_posts/2012-12-20-html5-video-everything-i-needed-to-know.markdown

 Two features that were important to me in selecting a player were Flash fallback and subtitle support.
 These features narrow the field significantly.

 The fallback we currently have in place for older browsers that do not understand the video element is to download the video and play it in an external player.
 This still does not guarantee that the user will have a suitable player for the MP4 file.
 It also disrupts the user experience and would probably discourage some use.
 It would be preferable to have a video player in the page even for older browsers.
 It is possible to fallback to using a Flash-based player that can reuse the MP4.
 This works similarly to how our download links currently does except a Flash player object is embedded instead.
-Many of the players provide such a Flash fallback.
+Many of the existing players provide such a Flash fallback.
+The best style their Flash player the same as the HTML5 video player.

-Having the Flash player reuse the MP4 needed for HTML5 video playback, also gives the option of only encoding the video one to MP4 and forcing browsers that cannot play H.264 video to use the Flash version.
+Since the Flash player reuses the MP4 needed for HTML5 video playback in some browsers, the Flash fallback also gives the option of only encoding the video once to MP4.
+Other browsers that understand the video element but cannot play the H.264 video would use the Flash version.
 My current advice is to encode to both MP4 and WebM and only use the Flash fallback for older browsers.
-With the rapid release cycles of modern browsers... [what percentage of users will this catch?]
+Some current browsers would needlessly get the Flash fallback at a time when [Flash is waning even inside Adobe](YKK).
+With the rapid release cycles of modern browsers, encoding to MP4 and WebM will serve an increasing majority of visitors.
+[YKK: get actual numbers here!]

 I wanted a player that looked and worked similarly regardless of whether the browser used the HTML5 player or the Flash fallback.
 The table linked above has a column for "Unified Look/API."

 In the case of [MediaElement.js](http://mediaelementjs.com/), my preferred player, the unified API makes it possible to control both the HTML5 and Flash players with the same API.
 It mirrors as closely as possible the HTML5 API, though it does differ from that API with regards to setters.
-It also does miss some methods that are available in the full html5 api.
-Most of the core methods a ree w there.
-Being ablew to control the flash player with the same api without caring whether the user gets the HTML or flash player greatly simplifies the implementation of adding new features to a page so that they work across players.
+It also does miss some methods that are available in the full HTML5 API.
+Most of the core methods are there.
+Being able to control the flash player with the same API without caring whether the user gets the HTML or Flash player greatly simplifies the implementation of adding new features to a page so that they work across players.

 ### Tracks ###